OLaprevote/pyrolyse/README.md

 - Make Digest function.
 - Stop writing explanatory notebooks and convert the rest of PyRosetta.
 - Check if all python functions of PyRosetta work with current changes (most probably not).
-- Not important and maybe not a good idea: add torsion angles to residues, like `pose.residue(1).psi`.
+- Not important and maybe not a good/simple idea: add torsion angles to residues, like `pose.residue(1).psi`.